On-farm certification, training and auditing

 Cargill follows all applicable federal, state and provincial livestock transportation laws.
 We are also working to advance transportation regulation to further protect animal health and improve product quality.

 We support the National Cattlemen’s Beef Association’s Beef Quality Assurance Transportation Certification Program and have been a technical contributor to, and funder of, the program.
-As of January 2020, we expect that all drivers delivering cattle to us be certified by Beef Quality Assurance Transportation to ensure they are well-trained in best animal handling practices.
+All drivers delivering cattle to Cargill are certified by Beef Quality Assurance Transportation to ensure they are well-trained in best animal handling practices.

 Cargill actively supports, and funds research dedicated to the transportation of cattle.